-- 1. Not meeting the 95% threshold for contracted FTEs. - 2.
-Non-compliance with RFP requirements (e.g. delinquent reports, budgets, exceeding maximum loan limits). - 3.
-Retention and/or Graduation Rates for HEOP students less than 90% of the IHE's overall students' rates for two consecutive years.
+- 1. Not meeting a 90% threshold for contracted FTEs for two (2) consecutive years. - 2.
+Non-compliance with RFP requirements (e.g., consistently submitting delinquent reports and budgets, exceeding maximum loan limits). - 3.
+Retention and/or Graduation Rates for HEOP students less than 90% of the IHE's overall students' rates for two (2) consecutive years.